 Just when He hits rock bottom and has no strength of his own the Lord Jesus shows up.
 Christ personally ministers to Elijah.
 The "angel of the Lord" is a reference to Jesus himself in scripture.
 Not only does Jesus see his need spiritually and emotionally, but He physically cares for him too.
 He prepares and provides him warm cakes and water and implores him to rest.
 Wakes him, feeds him and implores him to rest some more.

 I regularly need to be reminded that when I’m exhausted, sick, or burned out, the Lord Jesus is right next to me.
 My Savior seeks me out, strengthens me, protects me, and implores me to rest physically and emotionally in Him.
 That He is not done with me yet and there is more for me to do for Him.
 Even when I didn't see it coming.
 What a message for US!

 How humbling that Jesus would minister to us personally.
 That nothing surprises him and everything passes through his hands that involves us.
 How could the God of all creation love me and would care for me so beautifully and faithfully.
 How humbling that he would use us for His glory now and in the days to come.
 May our lives be poured out as an extravagant offering unto Him.

-Christ Culture Community Church is a group of Princeton, TX dedicated to making jesus know in their city; they are located at 12 Stories Coffee Shop in Downtown Farmersville.
+Christ Culture Community Church is a group of believers in Farmersville/Princeton, TX dedicated to making Jesus known; they are located at 12 Stories Coffee Shop in Downtown Farmersville.